 - Affordable Ownership housing

 - Supportive services

 - Housing Rehabilitation

-- Public Facilities Improvements (Street lights)
+- Public Facilities

 - Economic Development

-The City of Sanford also seeks to improve the infrastructure in the target areas by installing much needed street lighting and making improvement to area parks and recreation centers.
+The City of Sanford also seeks to improve the infrastructure in the target areas by making improvement to public facilities, area parks and recreation centers.
 During the consolidated planning period the City also seeks to encourage economic development and provide assistance to small businesses in the area.